ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 -----------

-This code shows how to import PyAdditive-Widgets and use some basic capabilities to visualize the `PyAdditive`_-generated results of a parametric study as a table:
+This code shows how to import PyAdditive-Widgets and use some basic capabilities to visualize `PyAdditive`_-generated results of a parametric study as a table:

 .. code:: python